Get in Touch

 • Card, table, matrix – formatting objects

-• Geographic data visualizations – map and cartogram
+• Geographic data visualizations – map and map chart

 Working with a Multi-Table Model

-• Tables, relationships, and data model in analysis
+• Tables, relationships, and data models in analysis

-• Automatic and manual table linking using relationships
+• Automatic and manual table merging using relationships

-• Data optimization and modification for the attached model
+• Optimization and modification of data attached to the model

 • Creating calculated columns